 Icon Behavior Shortcut Edit Use the Edit menu to search, replace, or navigate the code displayed in the SQL Editor: Select Find to provide a search target, and search the SQL Editor contents.
 Cmd+F Select Replace to locate and replace (with prompting) individual occurrences Option+Cmd+F of the target.
-(MAC) Ctrl+Shift+F (Others) Select Jump to navigate to the next occurrence of the search target.
-Alt+G Select Indent Selection to indent the currently selected text.
-Tab
+(MAC) Ctrl+Shift+F (Others) Select Go to Line/Column to go to specified line number and column position Cmd+L or Ctrl+L

-Icon Behavior Shortcut Select Unindent Selection to remove indentation from the currently selected text.
-Shift+Tab Select Toggle Comment to comment/uncomment any lines that contain the selection in SQL style.
+Icon Behavior Select Indent Selection to indent the currently selected text.
+Select Unindent Selection to remove indentation from the currently selected text.
+Select Toggle Comment to comment/uncomment any lines that contain the selection in SQL style.
 Cmd+/ Select Clear Query to clear the query editor window.
-Cmd+.
 Select Format SQL to format the selected SQL or all the SQL if none is selected Shift+Cmd+K